What Are You Going to Do With All That Food?

 Why use it, of course!
 There are some food storage items that my family always has on hand.
-Things like rice, beans, wheat, powdered milk and sugar.
+Things like rice, beans, wheat, powdered milk, and sugar.
 These are considered basic food storage items and they have a LONG shelf life – 20 to 30 years in most cases.
-No only do we store them for every day eats, but for use in an emergency.
+Not only do we store them for everyday eats, but for use in an emergency.
 We have, on more than one occasion, needed to use basic food storage for an extended period of time.

 It’s important to have these basic ingredients ready.
 Do not just put them on a shelf for using “one day in the future”.
 You may find that you have stored what you need to eat, but you have no idea how to use it.
 Why try unfamiliar recipes in a time of stress?
 We have everything to gain by including delicious food storage meals in our everyday diets.
 It’s really not that hard.